 There are many ways you can leverage your social media on your website.
 Here are some popular ways:

-: Using widgets and plugins, you can put up a section on your website that links to your Facebook page, giving the user the option to like and/or visit your page from your website.
+Facebook: Using widgets and plugins, you can put up a section on your website that links to your Facebook page, giving the user the option to like and/or visit your page from your website.
 If logged in, some widgets will even display to the user which of their friends already like your page.
 You can also encourage your users to like, share or comment on your content using Facebook. .
-Here are some official Facebook plugins
+Here are some official Facebook plugins for your website.

 As a general rule, whichever social media you adopt, you should identify on your website and encourage your users to follow.
 Whichever platform has the highest uptake can be a strong indication about what your users care about and what content you should be providing.